buddyboss/buddyboss-platform/.github/ISSUE_TEMPLATE/-beetle--bug-report.md

 ---
 name: ":beetle: Bug Report"
-about: Report a bug if something isn't working as expected in the core BuddyBoss Plattform plugin.
+about: Report a bug if something isn't working as expected in the core BuddyBoss Platform plugin.
 title: ''
 labels: bug